Moon Mission Using B-Plane Targeting

 Adding two more Propagate segments

-Two (2) additional Maneuver segments are required.
+Two additional Propagate segments are required.

 1. Right-click on Maneuver () in the MCS.